-Santorini is one of the most famous, popular and remarkable of all the Greek islands, so much so that we returned for a second visit!
-You already know it’s beautiful because you’ve seen all the Instagram pictures, right?
+Santorini is one of the most famous, popular and remarkable Greek islands, so much so that we returned for a second visit!
+You already know it’s beautiful because you’ve seen all the Instagram pictures.
 And you already know it’s famous for its sunset at Oia and the beautiful whitewash buildings carved into the side of the volcanic island, but what don’t you already know about Santorini?

 If you didn’t know (we didn’t!), a caldera is a significant depression formed when a volcano erupts and collapses, hence why there are two islands (Santorini and Thirasia) surrounding Nea Kameni, the volcano island, which we’ll talk about a little later.

 We first visited Santorini in 2020 but had to leave the island because of Covid.
 Remember Covid?
 You can read what happened by clicking here.
 Anyway, we revised to tick off the rest of the things to do in Santorini we’d planned.
 But before we move on, did you know Thira is the official name for Santorini?
 It’s also the name of the capital, and Greece has around 6,000 islands and islets scattered around its seas, of which only 227 are inhabited.
 Let’s look at our list of things to do in Santorini!

 First up on our list of things to do in Santorini is to watch the sunset in Oia.
 Undoubtedly, the sunset at Oia is one of the most beautiful on the planet.